 Depression is an unfortunately common mood disorder that can affect every aspect of your life.
 There are many potential causes of depression.
 Symptoms of depression range from mild to severe and can be both physical and emotional.

 Despite being a relatively prevalent condition, depression isn’t always easy to understand.
 Many adults living with Clinical Depression fail to pursue professional treatment and instead try to deny or simply cope with their symptoms to no avail.
-Professional mental health treatment such as Cognitive Behavioral Therapy, Psychodynamic Therapy, or Interpersonal Therapy can help you overcome your depression and fully enjoy life again.
+Professional mental health treatment such as Cognitive Behavioral Treatment, Psychodynamic Treatment, or Interpersonal Treatment can help you overcome your depression and fully enjoy life again.

 Learn more about how depression affects lives and how treatment can help with Blair Wellness Group’s guide to depression that explains the symptoms and causes.